 You can also apply it topically if your dog is suffering from an allergic rash:

-As long as you’re following those two directions, and your vet doesn’t object, liquorice root can be the key to giving your best friend a more pain-free life.
-If you’ve tried treating your dog’s symptoms with the help of liquorice, let us know in the comments!
+As long as you’re following those two directions, and your vet doesn’t object, licorice root can be the key to giving your best friend a more pain-free life.
+If you’ve tried treating your dog’s symptoms with the help of licorice, let us know in the comments!